zchee/golang-wiki/gopls.md

 A good starting point for any integrator is the [Language Service Protocol Specification](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md). [`golang.org/x/tools/internal/lsp/protocol`](https://godoc.org/golang.org/x/tools/internal/lsp/protocol) represents a Go definition of the spec.

+#### What does `gopls` support?

-* **What does `gopls` support?** - the most accurate answer to this question is to examine the `InitializeResult` response to [`Initialize`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#initialize-request-leftwards_arrow_with_hook), specifically the `capabilities` field of type `ServerCapabilities`
+The most accurate answer to this question is to examine the `InitializeResult` response to [`Initialize`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#initialize-request-leftwards_arrow_with_hook), specifically the `capabilities` field of type `ServerCapabilities`

-* **UTF-8, UTF-16 and position information** - as an example, the [`Hover`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#hover-request-leftwards_arrow_with_hook) method takes [`TextDocumentPositionParams `](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#textdocumentpositionparams) which has a `position` field of type [`Position`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#text-documents).
+#### UTF-8, UTF-16 and position information

+As an example, the [`Hover`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#hover-request-leftwards_arrow_with_hook) method takes [`TextDocumentPositionParams `](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#textdocumentpositionparams) which has a `position` field of type [`Position`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#text-documents).
 The key point to note from that last link is the following:

 > A position inside a document (see Position definition below) is expressed as a zero-based line and character offset.
 The offsets are based on a UTF-16 string representation.
 So a string of the form a𐐀b the character offset of the character a is 0, the character offset of 𐐀 is 1 and the character offset of b is 3 since 𐐀 is represented using two code units in UTF-16.